San Antonio TX Personal Injury Claim

 Once a lawyer has determined that you have a case, your lawyer will begin to litigate your case according to the Texas personal injury claim process.

-Step One: File a Petition to Initiate the Lawsuit
+Step 1: File a Petition to Initiate the Lawsuit

 Your lawyer will file a document called a Petition.
 The petition lays out the basic facts of the case, what torts occurred and what kind of damages you suffered.
 The lawsuit names you as a Plaintiff, and the person or company who injured you as the Defendant.